Rajspeaks/Deep-Learning-Approach-to-English-Corpus-Text-Visualization-using-Word2Vec-Model/README.md

 # English Corpus Text Visualization using Word2Vec Model

 Machine Learning approach to English Corpus Text-visualization using Word2Vec Model from Gensim Library in NLP.
+This project was done to test the accuracy of the Word2Vec Model on English Corpus.

 ## Library requirements: